LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ## So, let's dive in

 Firstly, this isn't a test, as such.
-You definitely don't need to submit your report to us, we won't be marking and providing feedback on anything.
+Please don't submit your report to us, we won't be marking and providing feedback on anything, as we do not have the time.
 If you find one of our interpretations are wrong, we will of course fix that and provide that information on the guide.

 Secondly, there are only two rules, the first being "Thou shalt follow this guide in order" and the second being "There are no other rules".
 You are free to test with whatever tools, assistive technologies and manual methods you see fit.
 If you find one tool that finds every single issue, awesome, use that and please do share it with us.
 I jest, you won't find a single tool to get you through this, that's just wishful thinking.